rickli1989/Carapp/README.md

-#Qantas Test
+React demo

-This test using Prisma DB, to run this app  to run this app localhost on port 3000.
+This demo using Prisma DB, to run this app  to run this app localhost on port 3000.

 `npm start`